-It is possible to convert a deterministic models into stochastic and perform stochastic simulation to assess the uncertainty.
+It is possible to convert a deterministic model into stochastic and perform stochastic simulation to assess the uncertainty.
 A relevant technique, sometimes called an ensemble method, is to shift from one to many applications of the deterministic model.
 Each simulation is performed after stochastically perturbing either input data, model parameters, model output, or all of them.
 In particular, perturbing the model error is done by adding random outcomes from the population of model errors, whose probability distribution is conditioned on input data and model parameters.
 Montanari and Koutsoyiannis (2012) have provided a blueprint of this approach which was further applied in a data-driven mode by Sikorska et al. (2017) and further advanced by Papacharalampous et al. (2020a,b).
+A simpler and faster methodology of this type, named Bluecat, has been proposed by Koutsoyiannis and Montanari (2022a,b).